Kawai K5: As Digital As It Gets

 - Many of the front panel buttons require a lot of pressure to register

 - A couple of keyboard keys produce no sound

 - The inverter gives out a whine (although I can't personally hear it anymore)

 I have all the required materials, including a new backlight foil, some isopropyl alcohol, a new ROM chip and a new backup battery (the old one still has charge, but I might as well exchange it while the cover is open).
 There is a ton of good advice on the above web pages, so I just need an idle weekend to do the restoration.

 At a time when "digital" was practically a synonym for "FM synthesis", Kawai swam against the tide and released an ambitious additive synthesizer that is still making waves over 30 years later.

 The Kawai K5 definitely is much more than a footnote in synth history.
 But it was its successor, the Kawai K5000, that took things to the next level, so stay tuned for another additive piece.

-Any links marked (t) take you to the Musikhaus Thomann web store.
-If you follow such a link and end up ordering something, we get a small commission.
+Any links marked with an asterisk take you to the Musikhaus Thomann web store.
+If you follow such a link and end up ordering something, this site gets a small commission.
 Note that the Thomann links put a cookie on your machine.
 Just thought it would be fair to tell you that.